What is PowerPivot?

 If IT can’t do it, what happens?
 The short answer is that the business units do it themselves, without IT involvement.
 There are a number of tools that they use, but by far the most common is Excel.

 Excel gets the job done.
 A tremendous percentage of the world’s business decisions are brought to you by Excel.
-(And the letter Q).
 It’s a great tool – flexible, powerful, end-user friendly.
-It’s even taught in business schools.
-It’s sometimes called the “language” of business.
+Excel’s even taught in business schools, and it’s sometimes called the “language” of business.

 There are, however, some problems that arise.
 Here are a few: